lidofinance/docs/docs/token-guides/wsteth-bridging-guide.md

 This document is intended for the developers representing network/rollup foundations and DAOs looking to bridge Lido's wstETH on Ethereum L2 (rollup) networks.

 :::info
 This guide doesn't cover yet bridging of rebasable stETH token nor bridging to non-L2-rollup networks.
-However, please note that bridging stETH in a standardish way might cause a loss of user assets due to the rewards accrued being stuck on an L1 bridge.
+However, please note that bridging rebasable stETH token in a regular way might cause a loss of user assets due to the rewards accrued being stuck on an L1 bridge.
 :::

 While technically, it is feasible to bridge the wstETH token on an L2 network as any other standard plain ERC-20 compatible token, it might not be aligned with the long-term vision of the Lido DAO for stETH future-proof adoption and general community sentiment.

-This guide covers the recommendations as well as provides general guidelines, and reveals the logic behind to smooth the process.
-It's essential to understand that conforming to or diverging from these guidelines won't ensure the recognition or rejection of a specific proposal by the Lido DAO.
-Nonetheless, adhering to these guidelines substantially increases the likelihood of gaining support from the Network Expansion Workgroup (NEW) and community.
+This guide covers the recommendations as well as provides general guidelines, and reveals the logic behind to smooth the process. **It's essential to understand that conforming to or diverging from these guidelines won't ensure the recognition or rejection of a specific proposal by the Lido DAO.** Nonetheless, adhering to these guidelines substantially increases the likelihood of gaining support from the Network Expansion Workgroup (NEW) and community.
 Ultimately, the final decision is determined by the outcome of the voting process.

 :::info
 Please send any of your feedback on the guide to the NEW — the doc gets iterative updates.